duckysmacky/copper/README.md

 ## Usage

-Copper works by reading project configuration defined in a `copper.toml` file.
+Copper works by reading project configuration defined in a `copper.yaml` file.
 It should contain all the necessary information about source language, chosen compiler, additional flags, copper units, target directories, include paths, etc.